Apply for a passenger (Class D) learner's permit

 Effective March 26, 2018, to get or renew any driver's license, ID card, or learner's permit, you need documentation showing U.S. citizenship or lawful presence as required by federal and state law.
 Visit mass.gov/id for more information.

-To apply for a passenger (Class D) learner’s permit, you will need:
+To apply for a learner's permit, you need to:

-If you are under 18 years of age, you must obtain the written consent of a parent, guardian, child guardian division or boarding school headmaster.
+If you are under 18 years of age, you must obtain the written consent of a parent, legal guardian, Department of Children and Families, or boarding school headmaster.
 Written consent must be given by signing the Class D, M, or D/M license and ID card application.
 If the person giving consent is NOT a parent, proper documentation of authority must be shown at the time of the written test.

 To pass the learner’s permit test, you will need to answer 18 of 25 questions correctly.

 Class D or M learner's permit exams are available in 34 languages.
 See the Class D driver's manual for list of languages.

 All tests must be taken at an RMV Service Center.